DariusDahl/Game-Development-Project-Sync/Prospector Solitaire/README.md

 # Prospector Solitaire

-Welcome to **Prospector Solitaire**, a stylish twist on the classic Tri-Peaks card game!
+Welcome to Prospector Solitaire, a stylish twist on the classic Tri-Peaks card game!
 Clear the board by selecting cards in ascending or descending order, keeping your streak alive and your score climbing.
 This version was built entirely in Unity, with a smooth UI and animated card transitions.

 ## 🎮 How to Play
 - Click face-up cards from the mine that are one rank above or below the current target card.